 When it comes to fast growers, always ask yourself: Can it keep up with this growth pace?
 Is this sustainable?
 If you find that the risk is too high compared to the company’s valuation, and that the market is just going crazy over it without a reliable reason, don’t go for it.

-Then, there’s cyclicals – these are companies that have their profits or losses move in concordance with the business cycle.
+Then, there’s cyclicals.
+These companies’ profits or losses move in concordance with the business cycle.
 One disadvantage of this type of stock is that they produce goods that consumers will postpone buying in times of financial uncertainty.

-Lastly, there’s turnarounds, which are companies that have problematic balance sheets.
-Their stocks can prove to be a very rewarding investment if the business manages to bounce back and improve their financial status and management effectiveness.
+Fifth, there’s turnarounds, which are companies that have problematic balance sheets.
+Their stocks can prove to be a very rewarding investment if the business manages to bounce back.
 However, if the opposite happens, the risk of losing the value of your investment increases significantly.

 Lesson 2: A tenbagger stock has 13 traits that make it easy to recognize.

-The second and third characteristics are related to what the company’s doing.
-Did it do something dull?
-Or perhaps it did something its shareholders disagreed with.
-This indicates that investors aren’t going to buy it any time soon.
-This leads us to the fourth characteristic of a good stock – institutions don’t own it, analysts don’t follow it.
-Meaning that they’re yet to be discovered.
+The 2nd and 3rd characteristics are related to what the company’s doing.
+Does it do something dull or disagreeable?
+This indicates most investors aren’t going to buy it any time soon.
+The 4th characteristic is that it might be a spinoff of a larger company focused on doing one thing really well.
+Signal #5 is that institutions don’t own it, and analysts don’t follow it.
+It has yet to be discovered.

-Moreover, a company can prove to be a good investment if there’s something depressing about it, such as a burial service business.
-People aren’t exactly crowding to buy such companies until their figures overcome their reputation.
-Another good metric to consider is if its industry isn’t growing.
-This could be a good moment to enter it before it goes up.
-More importantly, look for companies who’ve got a niche, Warren Buffett does the same thing.
+Moreover, a company can prove to be a good investment if there are bad but unsubstantiated rumors circulating about it (6) or if there’s something depressing about it (7), such as a burial service business.
+Another good metric to consider is if its industry is currently stagnating (8).
+Also, look for companies with a niche (9).

 Lesson 3: Learn to spot non valuable investments by looking at 5 key indicators.

 Just as you can spot good investment opportunities, you can learn to avoid the bad ones.
 The first thing you should look for is the industry.
-If it’s in a hot industry, avoid it, as the stock can prove to be overpriced.
-Next, if it’s too advertised, and you find the stock in headlines such as “The next Google/ Amazon/Facebook”, it’s probably best to avoid it.
+If it’s in a hot industry, avoid it, as the stock could be overpriced.
+The same applies if the stock is advertised everywhere as “The next Google/Amazon/Facebook.”

-Next, look for the company’s ways of diversification.
+Next, look for too much diversification.
 Maybe the company is buying shares in non-related businesses from diverse industries.
-That could be a potential sign of a bad investment.
-Next, be aware of their customer base.
-If the company is dependent on few customers, or on one single type, things can go really bad if they leave.
-So you wouldn’t want to be there when that happens, right?
+Also, be aware of their customer base.
+If the company is dependent on few customers, or on one single type, things can quickly go bad if they leave.

 Lastly, watch out for whisper stocks.
-These companies advertise themselves as businesses that are about to discover something miraculous or did something out of the ordinary that will blow their stock price.
-More often than not, these are only cheap marketing practices that aim to coerce people into buying a non valuable share to pump up their price briefly.
+These companies advertise themselves as about to discover something miraculous or do something out of the ordinary that will blow their stock price.
+These are usually only cheap marketing practices that aim to lure people into buying a non-valuable share to pump up their price.

 One Up on Wall Street Review